-Because the tax base can be increased by services, the ruler has an interest in the tax base.
-The ruler can be said to have an encompassing interest in the wealth of his subjects insofar as his interests are aligned with theirs.
-After all, their wealth or income is where the government's taxes come from.
-On the other hand, this is not a completely encompassing interest.
-National income is not maximized, which would have a different first order condition.
+Because the tax base can be increased by services, and the ruler has an interest in the tax base, the ruler can be said to have an encompassing interest in the wealth of his subjects.
+After all that is where his taxes come from.
+On the other hand, this is not a complete encompassing interest.
+National income is not maximized, which would have different first order condition.
 (Students can easily work these out.)
 For example, government service G tends to be underprovided by the dictator because he receives less than the complete marginal benefit from the service.
-(The national income maximizing level of government services requires $Ny_G - c_G = 0$ .)
+(The national income maximizing level of government services requires NyG - $c_G = 0$ rather than $tNy_G - c_G = 0$ .)

 Still the result of a flat tax on all personal income tends to align the interest of leviathan with those of his or her subjects more than one might have expected.
-It is doubtless for reasons similar to this that stable authoritarian regimes in medieval Europe, for example, were often fairly popular even though their rulers, as the expression goes, "lived like kings."
+It is doubtless for reasons similar to this that stable authoritarian regimes in medieval Europe, for example, were evidently fairly popular even though their rulers, as the expression goes, "lived like kings."